-Is future total liquids production likely to exceed the current peak of 86.13 mbd on July 2006?
+Is future total liquids production likely to exceed the current peak of 87.2 mbd on January 2008?
 It might be possible but it appears unlikely.
-Maintenance in the North Sea would be mainly responsible for the big drop in Norway's production.
-After the maintenance is finished, North Sea production should increase in the next few months but then North Sea production should resume its decline.
-Mexico's production is in decline now.
+North Sea production continues to decline.
+Mexico's production is also in decline.
 Former USSR production might increase by a small amount.
 Canada's production should increase slowly but the oil sands are experiencing production constraints and despite claimed reserves of up to 315 Gb (billion barrels), the oil sands will probably produce, at best, a maximum of only 2.5 mbd (million barrels/day).
 Biofuels production should also continue increasing.
 Non OPEC total liquids production might increase slowly, assuming that no unexpected disruptions occur.